Australia’s Para-shooting team has endured a disappointing day at the Rio 2016 Paralympic Games venue at Deodoro.

 “To go out in eighth is one of my worst results, so definitely not what I was hoping for.”

 She admitted there were some concerns with her equipment.

 “My rifle was making a few funny sounds, and a lot of the shots looked good but just didn’t end up where they should’ve gone,” Smith said.

 “My gun broke yesterday and we did the best we could to fix it.”

-Smith finished with a score of 389.5 with China’s Cuiping Zhang claiming gold with 455.4 points, Slovakia’s Veronika Vadovicova the silver on 449.4 and Korea’s Yunri Lee 437.8 took the bronze.
+Smith finished with a score of 389.5 with China’s Cuiping Zhang claiming gold with 455.4 points, Slovakia’s Veronika Vadovicova, the silver, with 449.4, and South Korea’s Yunri Lee, the bronze, with 437.8.

-Cain nominated his performance in finishing 33rd in qualifying as “terrible”.
+Cain nominated his performance – he finished 33rd in qualifying – as “terrible”.